poutinedev/timeular-cli/README.md

 # Timeular CLI

+At [Happy Cog](https://happycog.com), we use Jira, but unfortunately a version that is not compatible with the integration that [Timeular](https://timeular.com) offers.
+So, those of us who use Timeular needed a quick way to generate a report of how much time we spent on each task (flagged with Mentions, per Timeular's Jira integration standard), so we can more quickly add the time to our timesheets at the end of the day.

 ## Requirements

-You have to have a [Timeular](https://timeular.com) account, using the Timeular app.
+You have to have a Timeular account, using the Timeular app.
 Their device is optional (but badass)

 ## Installation